fregante/text-field-edit/readme.md

 ## Install

-You can just download the [standalone bundle](https://packd.fregante.now.sh/text-field-edit)
+You can download the [standalone bundle](https://bundle.fregante.com/?pkg=text-field-edit)

 Or use `npm`: